-The Alcohol & Drug Abuse Council for the Concho Valley (ADACCV) provides detox, residential and outpatient treatment for substance use disorders in males and females who are mostly indigent, at times homeless, and who cannot afford private-pay treatment facilities.
+The Alcohol & Drug Awareness Center for the Concho Valley (ADACCV) provides detox, residential and outpatient treatment for substance use disorders in males and females who are mostly indigent, at times homeless, and who cannot afford private-pay treatment facilities.
 Services provided include specialized female treatment services for pregnant women and women with children.
 Detox and residential treatment services are provided at the Journey Recovery Center.
 This facility opened in March 2020 and has 12 detox beds and 60 residential treatment beds.
 ADACCV provides services to clients from throughout the Concho Valley and also serves clients from across the state.

 People Served in 2020: 624

 Boys & Girls Club of the Concho Valley

 Boys & Girls Club of the Concho Valley provides a fun, safe, constructive, and affordable environment for kids and teens during critical out-of-school hours.
 They offer programs and services designed to empower club members to excel in school, develop leadership skills, become good citizens, and maintain healthy lifestyles.

 Children's Advocacy Center

 United Way Funded Programs: CASA & Hope House

 Children’s Advocacy Center of Greater West Texas, Inc serves a thirteen-county region between three main programs Hope House, Court Appointed Special Advocate (CASA), and Family Services.
 Hope House provides services to children and families and works to minimize the trauma a child may encounter during interviews following an abuse allegation.
 Hope House conducts forensic interviews of child victims and provides therapy services, education and care management, court preparation support, and family advocate services.
 CASA provides children in crisis, whose home is determined by a court of law, with a friend of the court, social service referrals, and court preparation.
 Family Services offers development and support to families including support groups and classes.

 Concho Valley Community Action Agency